 This is a longer version of a post by STP Agony Aunt on the stopthestps website.

-Secret Theft Plans – the so-called Sustainability and Transformation Plans (STPs) – intend to turn the NHS into a copy of the US Medicare system – a publicly-funded, insurance-based system that buys care from private health companies, for those who can’t get private health insurance.
+Secret Theft Plans – the so-called Sustainability and Transformation Plans (STPs) – intend to turn the NHS into a copy of the US Medicare system – a publicly-funded, insurance-based system that buys care from private health companies, for those who can’t afford private health insurance.

 An end to the NHS as a comprehensive health service that provides healthcare to us all, based on our clinical needs